Stocks slip as Fed report signals 'downshift' in economy

-The Fed's latest survey of the nation's business conditions, dubbed the "Beige Book," found that U.S. economic activity "downshifted" in July and August.
-In its report, released at 2 p.m.
-Eastern, the Fed said the slowdown was largely attributable to a pullback in dining out, travel and tourism in most parts of the country, reflecting concerns about the spread of the highly contagious delta variant.
+The Fed said the slowdown was largely attributable to a pullback in dining out, travel and tourism in most parts of the country, reflecting concerns about the spread of the highly contagious delta variant.

+While muted overall, the market's reaction confirmed that investors are becoming a little bit concerned that economic activity is slowing, said Sam Stovall, chief investment strategist at CFRA.

+“You could also say investors were heartened by the fact that the Fed did not say anything worse,” Stovall said.

 The market has been trading within a narrow range of gains and losses for the past couple of weeks, as investors look for any sort of understanding of where the U.S. economy is headed with the widespread delta variant of the coronavirus.
 Investors could be in for a choppy market through September as they monitor the Federal Reserve and Washington, which has to deal with budget reconciliation, infrastructure spending and the debt ceiling.